Perfect complexes on algebraic stacks: Concentrated morphisms of algebraic stacks

 Since the morphism $g$ is affine, the functor $g_{*}$ is faithful; thus we conclude that the morphism $f_Z$ has cohomological dimension $\leq n$.
-In general, quasi-affine morphisms $g \colon Z \to Y$ factor as $Z \xrightarrow{j} \bar{Z} \xrightarrow{\bar{g}} Y$, where the morphism $j$ is a quasi-compact open immersion and the morphism $\bar{g}$ is affine.
+In general, a quasi-affine morphism $g \colon Z \to Y$ factors as $Z \xrightarrow{j} \bar{Z} \xrightarrow{\bar{g}} Y$, where the morphism $j$ is a quasi-compact open immersion and the morphism $\bar{g}$ is affine.
 Combining the above completes the proof of \itemref{lem:fcd:item:quaff_bc}.

 To prove the claim \itemref{lem:fcd:item:quaff_delta} we observe that by \itemref{lem:fcd:item:ff_desc} the statement is smooth local on $Z$---thus we are free to assume that $Z$ is an affine scheme.
 Since the diagonal of the stack $Y$ is quasi-affine, the morphism $g \colon Z \to Y$ is quasi-affine.
-An application of \itemref{lem:fcd:item:quaff_bc} now gives the claim. \end{proof} We wish to point out that Lemma \ref{lem:fcd}\itemref{lem:fcd:item:quaff_delta} is false if $Y$ does not have affine stabilizers \cite[Rem.~1.6]{hallj_dary_alg_groups_classifying}. \begin{definition} A quasi-compact and quasi-separated morphism $f \colon X \to Y$ of algebraic stacks is said to be of \fndefn{finite cohomological dimension} if there exists an integer $n\geq 0$ such that the morphism $f$ is of cohomological dimension $\leq n$. \end{definition}
+An application of \itemref{lem:fcd:item:quaff_bc} now gives the claim. \end{proof} We wish to point out that Lemma \ref{lem:fcd}\itemref{lem:fcd:item:quaff_delta} is false if $Y$ does not have affine stabilizers \cite[Rem.~1.6]{hallj_dary_alg_groups_classifying}. \begin{definition} A quasi-compact and quasi-separated morphism $f \colon X \to Y$ of algebraic stacks has \fndefn{finite cohomological dimension} if there exists an integer $n\geq 0$ such that the morphism $f$ has cohomological dimension $\leq n$. \end{definition}

 Morphisms of quasi-compact and quasi-separated algebraic spaces have finite cohomological dimension \cite[\spref{073G}]{stacks-project}.
 V.~Drinfeld and D.~Gaitsgory \cite[Thm.~1.4.2, \S2]{MR3037900} have shown that a morphism of quasi-compact and quasi-separated algebraic stacks $f \colon X \to Y$ has finite cohomological dimension if $Y$ is a $\Q$-stack and $f$ has affine stabilizers and finitely presented inertia.
 This result is refined and generalized in \cite{hallj_dary_alg_groups_classifying}: the condition on inertia is not required and in positive characteristic $f$ has finite cohomological dimension exactly when $f$ has linearly reductive stabilizers.